Selecting your Courses

-- Subject options forms are provided and they are to be returned to Ms Nairn, Deputy Principal Teaching and Learning, by the due date located at the bottom of the form.
+- Subject options forms are provided and they are to be returned to Ms Evans, Head of Senior School, by the due date located at the bottom of the form.

 - When all student subject requests have been collected, the college decides on the number of classes to be offered in each subject.

-- Where a subject has too few students electing to take that course for it to proceed, students, in consultation with the Deputy Principal Teaching and Learning, will select an alternate subject.
+- Where a subject has too few students electing to take that course for it to proceed, students, in consultation with the Head or Deputy Head of the Senior School, will select an alternate subject.

-- Senior subject lines are determined early in Term 4, and where subject clashes for students occur, they will be notified and consult with the Deputy Principal Teaching and Learning to choose an alternate subject.
+- Senior subject lines are determined early in Term 4, and where subject clashes for students occur, they will be notified and consult with the Head or Deputy Head of the Senior School to choose an alternate subject.

 - Subject lines are created to give the best fit for student choice in that given year.

 At the beginning of the new academic year, the following occurs: